Kanda River Cherry Blossoms: A Broken Camera in Tokyo

 Pink cherry blossoms arch over the concrete walls of the Kanda River canal in Tokyo during spring.

 I’ve never seen the Kanda River cherry blossoms crowded.
 Few people picnic there.
 Most jog or walk their dogs.
 Sometimes photographers come for the flowers.
 It is a peaceful, local place that doesn’t suffer from Tokyo’s tourist overcrowding.
+The trees along the river have now changed.
+You can find out in [The Transformation of the Kanda River Sakura].
 Leave questions and comments below.

 To learn more about the river, look at the Kanda River Wikipedia page.